-Fireworks and other sudden loud noises can cause stress and anxiety in pets.
-Find out how to desensitise them gradually over time so that they’re well prepared for fireworks season.
+Fireworks and other sudden loud noises can cause stress and anxiety in your pets.
+Find out how to desensitise them gradually over time, so that they’re well prepared for fireworks season.

 As their hearing is so acute, pets can find fireworks and other unexpected loud noises stressful.
 Fireworks go off at irregular intervals, with no warning and no way of knowing how long the loud bangs and whistles will go on for.
 All of this triggers disorientation, anxiety and distress.

 Fortunately, this reaction isn’t inevitable for all pets.
-It’s possible to help them get used to loud noises so that they eventually have a calmer response.
+It’s possible to help dogs and cats get used to loud noises so that they eventually have a calmer response.
 It takes patience and perseverance, but it’s well worth the effort.
 The reward is a happy, calm pet who can endure the experience of hearing fireworks without feeling distressed and running away to hide.

 What you’ll need

-Before you start, make sure you have the following:
+Before you start sound desensitisation training, make sure you have the following: